Welcome to Tidy3D#

 to create a new environment.

-tidy3d_env is the name for the new environment, which can be changed to your personal preference.
+tidy3d_env is the name of the new environment, which can be changed to your personal preference.
 Python version 3.10 and its associated packages will also be installed in this new environment by adding

 python==3.10.
 After the environment is created, we need to activate it by